Talking About Family Values

 Mr. Natawood returns home every day after work.
 His mother cooks breakfast, lunch, and dinner for their family and he states, “Her food is delicious and cleaner than what you can buy outside.
 I like to go home and eat with my family.
 After dinner, we all have a family meeting and talk about our day and watch television together.”
 On weekends, the entire extended family goes to a restaurant and talks about politics, how they are doing, and their personal concerns.

 Mr. Natawood gives one-third of his income to his parents and the rest he uses or saves for himself.
 His father is the financial manager of the household.
 If Mr. Natawood marries one day, his wife will come and live at his parents’ home.
-If his sisters marry, they will leave and join their071200k3.jpg husband’s home.
+If his sisters marry, they will leave and join their husband’s home.

 I asked what happens when there is a disagreement within the family.
 He stated, “We all sit down and talk about it.
 We define the problem and then my parents explain through examples and reason why it should or should not be that way.
 If I disagree with them, I must have many good reasons why.
 I follow their rules.
 They understand.
 They want the best for me.
 My parents are wise.
 If they do not know the answer to my questions or problems, they consult with my relatives.”